 However, a range of stakeholders are voicing concerns about the quality of traineeships.
 Some traineeships do not contain any learning elements, have poor working conditions, and trainees may be excluded from social security coverage.
 In addition, Eurofound has taken a look at cases which might constitute abuse of traineeship status.

 Quality Framework for Traineeships

-As a European response to these concerns, the Commission proposed a Council Recommendation on a Quality Framework for Traineeships (QFT) in December 2013, after a two-stage social partner consultation that did not result in a social partner agreement.
-The Council adopted in March 2014 its final Recommendation, based on the Commission's proposal.
+As a European response to quality concerns, the Council adopted the final Recommendation on a Quality Framework for Traineeships (QFT) in March 2014, based on the Commission's proposal.

-The QFT also contains guidelines on transparency regarding compensation and social security coverage, as well as hiring chances.
+The QFT also highlights the importance of transparency regarding compensation and social security coverage, as well as hiring chances.
 These aspects should be clear to applicants already at the stage of the application for a traineeship position.

 Information on the implementation of the Quality Framework is available in

 - the Communication 'Youth Guarantee and Youth Employment Initiative – three years on'